yydzero/h2o-3/h2o-docs/src/product/data-science/word2vec.rst

 - **min_word_freq**: Specify an integer for the minimum word frequency.
 Word2vec will discard words that appear less than this number of times.

 - **word_model**: Specify "SkipGram" to use the Skip-Gram model when producing a distributed representation of words.
 When enabled, the model uses each word to predict the surrounding window of context words.
 The skip-gram architecture weighs close context words more heavily than more distant context words.
-Using Skip-Gram can increase model build time but performs better for infrequently used words. **NOTE**: This option is specified by default and cannot be disabled.
-It is currently the only approach supported in H2O.
+Using Skip-Gram can increase model build time but performs better for infrequently used words.
+Specify "CBOW" to use continuous bag-of-words model, in which case the surrounding context words are used without taking the distance into account.

 - **norm_model**: Specify "HSM" to use Hierarchical Softmax.
 When enabled, Word2vec uses a `Huffman tree <https://en.wikipedia.org/wiki/Huffman_coding>`__ to reduce calculations when approximating the conditional log-likelihood that the model is attempting to maximize.
 This option is useful for infrequent words, but this option becomes less useful as training epochs increase. **NOTE**: This option is specified by default and cannot be disabled.
 It is currently the only approach supported in H2O.